GyVn87/Charm-Rebalanced-Mod/README.md

 | Damage  | 16   | 13   |  11  |  8  |  7 |  5 |

 ***I really love the idea of firing beam with your nail.
 But I just hate when it becomes completely useless the moment I take a single hit.
 This rework incentivizes players to maintain their health as high as possible while not punishing casual players too much.***
-## Heart
-- Masks bonus: 34% of player's maximum masks (rounded down)
-- This means that you will gain 3 extra masks when only having 9 maximum masks

-***I do think this charm needs a buff to keep up with other charms in the late game.***
 ## Greed
 - Geo drop bonus: (20% - 100%) => (40% - 100%)
 - Because Geo drop calculation is a little weird, the result is a roughly 50% average increase